 While green design and urban open space initiatives enjoy great popularity today, nearly 150 years ago a residential development that integrated dense, working-class housing with ample green space arose in Jamaica Plain.
 In 1871, the wealthy industrialist John Amory Lowell subdivided his familial estate Bromley Vale into a residential garden square that he rechristened Bromley Park.
 Similar to Boston's South End squares, Bromley Park consisted of an extensive central garden area surrounded by brick rowhouses.
-However, Bromley Park was much larger and densely-populated than both American and European architectural precedents.
-Over its nearly 80 year existence, the site became home to thousands of both local and immigrant working-class families.
-Though Bromley Park was demolished in the mid-20th century to make way for the Bromley/Heath public housing development (now the Mildred C. Hailey Apartments), its design and history reveal a striking vision of how nature and housing could be interwoven into an increasingly dense urban fabric.
+However, Over its nearly 80 year existence, the site became home to thousands of both local and immigrant working-class families.
+Though Bromley Park was demolished in the mid-20th century to make way for the Bromley/Heath public housing development, its design and history reveal a striking vision of how nature and housing could be interwoven into an increasingly dense urban fabric.
 Sponsored by the Jamaica Plain Historical Society.

 - Connolly Branch of the Boston Public Library, 433 Centre St

 - Jamaica Plain, Suffolk County, MA (Greater Boston)